When Should Graduates Arrive for the Commencement Ceremony?

 Invitations to and tickets for admission to the commencement ceremony are normally available and ready for distribution sometime in April.
 Students will be notified via email when these items are available for pick up.

-- Students may pick up tickets and invitations in the Student Affairs Office, AM016, from Lisa Francini.
+- Students may pick up tickets and invitations in the Student Affairs Office, AM060, from Lisa Francini.

 Can a graduate request additional tickets?

-Those asking for additional tickets are required to put in a request for the number of extra tickets when they pick up their allotted six tickets.
-Every attempt will be made to accommodate the request within reason.
-A reasonable request is four or less additional tickets.
-The additional tickets will be distributed after every graduating student has received his or her first six tickets and the remaining seating availability has been determined.
+The number of guest tickets has been increased in an attempt to minimize the need for additional tickets.
+Those asking for additional tickets are required to put in a request for the number of extra tickets when they pick up their allotted eight tickets.
+Every attempt will be made to accommodate the requests for those with larger immediate families but there are no guarantees for extras.
+The additional tickets will be distributed after every graduating student has received his or her eight tickets and the remaining seating availability has been determined.
+The ceremony will be live-streamed and broadcast for those family members and friends who are unable to attend in person.

 Do children need tickets?